TheFausap/Project42/Project42/README.md

 - GTE
 - EQL

 It uses 8-bit lower portion of the R15 registry (at the moment the registry itself is not addressable directly by any instructions, but in the future this may changes, so this is a word of advice).
-The content of R15 is zero each time a CMP instruction is called.
+The content of R15 is zeroed each time a CMP instruction is called.

 The result change the flags registry.
 Only 1-bit (0 or 1) is stored, and used in the flags registry, as result of a boolean operation (false/true).